Skip to content

 Designed for distracted play.
 You log in, do daily tasks, then log out.
 No fail state, no urgency, no audio cues that matter.

-We played the full first month with lo-fi hip-hop running in the background with no issues.
-It’s the easiest game on this list to pair with music from day one, and a natural pick for fans of best single-player Switch games.
-The in-game music is pleasant on its own, but the game runs identically with your own playlist.
+We played the full first month with lo-fi hip-hop running in the background and ran into zero issues.
+It’s the easiest game on this list to pair with music from day one and a natural pick for fans of best single-player Switch games.
+The in-game music is pleasant on its own, but the game runs identically with your own playlist running over the top.

 #Immortals Fenyx Rising